lemlac/mulem/docs/reference.md

 ### Base Context / Command Line Arguments

 The context reference `$` holds the command-line arguments passed to your program when it's called.
 This is a tuple of optional strings `str?`.
-The first argument `$0` is either the filepath to the script when in interpreated mode or `None` when running as a compile programm.
+The first argument `$0` is either the filepath to the main script when in interpreated mode or `None` when running as a compiled programm.
 You can use this to check if your running as a script or not.

 ```
 if $0 is Some(x):